UNESCO World Heritage Site Map

 The top ten UNESCO World Heritage Site countries.

-The iconic Machu Picchu in Peru is one of 1,154 UNESCO World Heritage Sites around the world.
+Located in the highlands of Peru, the iconic Machu Picchu is just one of many UNESCO World Heritage Sites around the world.

 World Heritage Site Map

-I’ve created a map (above), using data from UNESCO, which shows the locations of the three different types of sites around the world, with gold markers representing Cultural sites, green representing Natural sites and purple representing Mixed sites.
+I’ve created an interactive Google map, using data from UNESCO (updated in October of 2025), which shows the locations of the three different categories of WHS sites around the world.

 Serial World Heritage Sites